douglassimonsen/pbi_core/docs/docs/quick_start.md

 !!! warning

-    In the current implementation, the performance trace occassionally hangs.
-If this happens, you can kill the process and restart it.
-This is a known issue that will be fixed in a future release.
+    In the previous implementations, the performance trace occassionally hangs for 2-5 minutes.
+The library has solved this by pinging the SSAS server during the trace with a trivial `EVALUATE {1}` command.
+Although this seems to have fixed the issue, it clearly doesn't touch the root issue.
+Therefore, if the trace hangs, you may need to kill and restart the process.

 ```python linenums="1"